lunextelecom/cassandra-tx/README.md

 ### Implementation

 #### Options
-* dynamicly create temporary column family that is a copy with extra key for session at run time if the column family does not exist.
+* dynamicly create temporary column family that is a copy with extra key for session at run time.
+Reuse if the column family already exist.
 This can be cumbersome if column family get changed.
-Initialzation process can be added to detect if any temp table are out of date and delete and recreate them.
+Initialzation function can be added to detect if any temp table are out of date and delete and recreate them.
 * save the temp data as binary or json and serialized each time.
 * use compact storage to allow dynamic column